mxbmrp3

 Get Started

 Download and install the plugin to begin customizing your HUD.
-Most users should use the automatic installer.
-Use the ZIP for manual installation.

 Download Installer Download ZIP

-See Installation for setup instructions.
+See Installation for detailed setup instructions.

 Contents